 - Employee Welfare Manager: Oversee programs for employee wellness.
 Usually requires a master's degree.4

 If you have years of experience working in human resources, you may also choose to pursue a position with more responsibility and more authority, such as a role as director or vice president of human resources.

-If you’d like to accelerate your HR career and gain the knowledge necessary to lay a foundation for success, see how an Online Master of Jurisprudence in Labor and Employment Law (MJ-LEL) could help you achieve your goals.
+If you’d like to accelerate your HR career and gain the knowledge necessary to lay a foundation for success, see how an online Master of Jurisprudence in Labor & Employment Law (MJ-LEL) could help you achieve your goals.

 1. Retrieved on March 19, 2019, from allbusinessschools.com/human-resources/common-questions/building-your-hr-career-path/

 2. Retrieved on March 19, 2019, from https://library.namely.com/hr-career-ladder

 3. Retrieved on March 19, 2019, from ihirehr.com/careeradvice/pages/guide-to-professional-hr-organizations

 4. Retrieved on March 19, 2019, from monster.com/career-advice/article/human-resources-jobs-specialties

 5. Retrieved on March 19, 2019, from study.com/articles/Human_Resource_Clerk_Job_Description_Duties_and_Requirements.html